 - No more than two courses that are already completed at the time the student applies

-- Only one course from the individualized minor can count toward other degree objectives including majors, other minors, or certificates.
+- Only two courses from the individualized minor can count toward other degree objectives including majors, other minors, or certificates.

 What are helpful resources for selecting courses?